NREL/ReEDS-2.0/docs/hpc_commands.md

-# Instrucitons for first time setup and running ReEDS-India on the HPC
+# Instructions for first time setup and running ReEDS-India on the HPC

 ## Step 1.
 SSH into an HPC login node
 `ssh -m hmac-sha2-512 [hpc-username]@el2.hpc.nrel.gov`